-The main textbook for this class is Austan Goolsbee, Steven Levitt, and Chad Syverson, Microeconomics, 3rd ed.
-You may use previous editions of this and other textbooks, but be careful - numbering of chapters, examples, and exercises may vary.
+We do not have one main textbook for this class.
+You can use any of the textbooks mentioned below, including their previous editions, but be careful - numbering of chapters, examples, and exercises may vary.
 Also, we will heavily rely on the Core's The Economy 1.0, which is available online free of charge.
-Both textbooks contain far more material than what we will be able to cover.
+All these textbooks